Access4all/adg/CONTRIBUTING.md

 ## Netlify

-We use [Netlify](https://www.netlify.com/) in the background to build our page:
+We use [Netlify](https://www.netlify.com/) in the background to build and deploy our pages.

+### Branching
+Our branching strategy is the following:
+- `master` is the Production branch
+- `develop` is the branch for current development.
+Any feature starts from it and is merged back to it once approved.
+- a `feature/[issue_id]-[short_description]` branch is created whenever a new feature is started
+- a `bugfix/[issue_id]-[short_description]` branch is created whenever a new bugfix is started
+- hotfixes could processed like normal features or directly merged into `master` and deployed right away

+### Production deployment
+- a Production deployment is triggered by merging `develop` into `master`
-- Commits to master trigger a build of the live page.
+- before merging, make sure to properly add a tag based on the [semantic versioning](https://semver.org/).
+This allows to quickly revert a broken deployment.

+### Feature/bugfix testing deployment
-- Pull requests trigger a build of the related branch.
+- a new pull request automatically trigger a build of the related branch